keera-studios/freenect/README.md

   users should *not* be calling the low-level C functions.
 * Why does is Freenect a top-level module?
 It should be in System., or even somewhere else inside System.
 For instance.
-System.Devices, or System.Input (although kinects and wiimotes act as output sources as well, so it's difficult to categorise them as either input or output).
+System.Devices, or System.Input (although kinects and wiimotes act as output devices as well, so it's difficult to categorise them as either input or output).